 We lend securities in our investment portfolio to other institutions for short periods to generate additional fee income.
 We conduct our program only with well-established, reputable banking institutions that carry a minimum credit rating of "AA".
 Collateral, which exceeds the fair value of the loaned securities, is deposited by the borrower with a lending agent, usually a securities custodian, and maintained by the lending agent until the underlying security has been returned to us.
 We monitor the fair value of the loaned securities on a daily basis with additional collateral obtained or refunded as the fair value fluctuates.
 Certain arrangements allow us to invest the cash collateral received for the securities loaned.
 Loaned securities are recognized in our Consolidated Statements of Financial Position as Invested Assets.
-As at December 31, 2018, we loaned securities with a carrying value of \$2.2 billion for which the collateral held was \$2.3 billion.
-This compares to loaned securities of \$1.5 billion, with collateral of \$1.5 billion as at December 31, 2017.
-The increase is a result of an increase in our program limit.
+As at December 31, 2019, we loaned securities with a carrying value of \$2.0 billion for which the collateral held was \$2.1 billion.
+This compares to loaned securities of \$2.2 billion, with collateral of \$2.3 billion as at December 31, 2018.